Praise for Blackbird

 The Blackbird Studio, where good writers become great.

 Just as every face and fingerprint is different, you are unique and so is your story.
-Our job is to meet you where you are, right now, and help you grow into your best writing self.
+Our job is to meet you where you are and help you grow into your best writing self.
 Beginning to advanced.
-You’re welcome here.
+Let me know more about you.
+I call everyone who leaves me a note, so let me know a good time to reach you.
+(Note: We do not share your info with anyone).